AMReX-Combustion/PelePhysics/Docs/cvode/source/CvodeInPP.rst

 Choosing between DVODE/CVODE is done at compile time, via the ``GNUmakefile``.
 On the other hand, the type of reactor and numerical algorithm are selected via keywords in the input file.
-There is a subtlety though: when any sparsity feature is required, the choice should also be made a compile time; and if the option is not selected, subsequent options via keywords can either lead to an error or fall back to a dense formulation of the problem.
+There is a subtlety though: when any sparsity feature is required, the choice should also be made at compile time; and if the option is not selected, subsequent options via keywords can either lead to an error or fall back to a dense formulation of the problem.
 This is discussed in more depth in what follows.